dylanfisher/forest-shopify/README.md

 Forest Shopify syncs products server-side using GitHub's `graphql-client` library.
 This code is namespaced in the `Forest::Shopify::Storefront` class.

+When debugging issues with setting up the initial GraphQL sync, you may need to regenerate the cached schema, especially if the initial request to sync the store is misconfigured.
+This file is located at `public/forest/shopify/storefront/schema.json`.

 ## Webhooks
 Configure your application to listen for webhooks configured in Shopify that notify and update products without waiting for the sync task to run.